Translational Science Principles

 Prioritize Initiatives That Address Unmet Needs

-Produce Crosscutting Solutions for Common and Persistent Challenges
+Produce Generalizable Solutions for Common and Persistent Challenges

-Develop innovations that address challenges across multiple research initiatives, projects, or diseases and conditions.
+Develop innovations that address persistent challenges to advancing translational progress that are found across multiple research initiatives or projects, or span research on multiple diseases or conditions.

-• Across Multiple Projects: Advance research by identifying, developing and testing solutions to common research roadblocks that have stymied multiple projects.
+- Across Multiple Projects or Initiatives: Advance research by identifying, developing and/or testing solutions to common bottlenecks or roadblocks that have stymied multiple projects.
+These may be scientific, operational, or administrative in nature.

-• Across Diseases: Approach research challenges and development of solutions by seeking commonalities across research on a range of diseases and conditions.
+- Across Diseases or Conditions: Approach research challenges and develop solutions by seeking commonalities across research projects on a range of diseases or conditions.

 Emphasize Creativity and Innovation

-• Research Methods: Pose innovative research questions and develop and implement innovations in research methods, technologies, and approaches that increase the impact of the research.
+- Research Design and Implementation: Pose innovative research questions and develop and implement innovations in research methods, technologies, and approaches that increase the impact of the research, as through pursuit of paradigm-changing goals, or innovations that are generalizable to advancing research across multiple initiatives, diseases and conditions.

-• Research Processes and Structures: Develop and implement innovations in teamwork, partnerships, and operations that enhance the quality and impact of the research.
+- Research Processes and Structures: Develop and implement innovations in research team interactions, leadership and management, partnerships, and operations that facilitate and support the quality and impact of the research.

 Leverage Cross-Disciplinary Team Science

-Engage all relevant expertise across disciplines, fields, and professions to produce research that advances translation.
+Engage team members with expertise across disciplines, fields, and professions to produce research that advances translation along the translational research continuum.

 Enhance the Efficiency and Speed of Translational Research